 Purely agile projects are rare in real life.
 What we typically see in Jira are hybrid projects.
-Hybrid, or mixed project management is partially waterfall (high-level planning), and partially agile (iteration planning).
+Hybrid, or mixed project management is partially waterfall (high-level planning), and partially agile (iteration planning), [check update].
 Let’s look closer at how to run hybrid projects in Jira, and why is it beneficial to have a project management app, such as BigPicture on top of Jira?

 Why think ‘waterfall’ in the agile world?